 Next, decide on the medium of your content.
 The best deciding factor here is personal preference and if you have the data, your audience’s buying history.

 Personal preference comes down to what you like and are good at.
 If you’re great at text but suck at video, go with text.
 Go with what you’re better at.

 The one exception is when you have data on your hands.
 We’ve been equally good at doing text-based launches and video-based launches.
 But we’ve seen the conversion rates, and they’re roughly equal for us.
 So since text content is about ten times easier to create than video, we go with text most of the time.
 Conversion is about the same.

 But if the data says that when you do video your conversion rate is significantly higher, then it doesn’t mater if you prefer text.
 You go with what the buyers respond to.

 Next, decide on how often you’re going to publish launch content.
 In our case, that’s probably every weekday, but we’ve done every day for well over a week straight.
-Our Christmas 2010 launch posted launch content on Christmas.
+Our Winter 2010 launch posted launch content on Christmas.